avaus/bigdata-cluster/README.md

 ```

 ### 3.3.5.
 It's ready!
-Now you can try to go to [http://master-ip-address:50070](http://master-ip-address:50070) Hadoop UI and verify that the master can see the slave machine.
+Now you can try to go to [http://master-ip-address:50070](http://master-ip-address:50070) Hadoop UI and verify that master see the slave machine.
-Also you should be able to login to Hue [http://master-ip-address:8888](http://master-ip-address:8888) (use for example 'hue' username).
+Also you should be able to go login to Hue [http://master-ip-address:8888](http://master-ip-address:8888).
 From Hue, you can browse the HDFS, work with Hive and visualize the query results.
-See [here](http://gethue.com/) to learn how to use Hue.
+See [here](http://gethue.com/) to know how to use Hue.

-In [http://master-ip-address:8088](http://master-ip-address:8088), you can monitor the mapreduce jobs.
+In [http://master-ip-address:8088](http://master-ip-address:8088), you can monitor mapreduced jobs.

 ### 3.3.6.
 To access server through SSH

-Login to the master server and slaves using user 'ubuntu'.
-You can then switch to 'hadoop' user to run scripts in Hadoop
+Login to master server and slaves via ubuntu user.
+We can switch to Hadoop user to run scripts in Hadoop

 ```Bash
 sudo su - hadoop